 So again, it’s not the physical planet that enthralls us in the stories of Northwest Smith.
 Rather the fascination lies with the adventures, the battles between good and evil, and the fascination with the people who are not, but maybe could be.

-Alas, in the real world, the rover Curiousity has not found a Martian.
+Alas, in the real world, the rover Curiosity has not found a Martian.
 But it found evidence of water, lots of water!
 Perhaps Burroughs and Moore weren’t so far off after all.

 Who knows?
 Maybe the rover will find evidence of Martians before our next trip to Mars on November 5th via Out of the Silent Planet by C.S.
 Lewis.

-I am so glad you’ve come along with me in this adventure, Going to Mars: Word by Word.
+I am so glad you’ve come along with me on this adventure, Going to Mars: Word by Word.
 Please, won’t you take a moment to share with me?
 Have you read any of the Northwest Smith stories?
 If not, what is your favorite book set on Mars?
+See my other posts reviewing science fiction books on Mars: